wg-osr/walkerga.github.io/_posts/2020-11-9-base-rules.md

 <ins>Intelligence</ins> represents your knowledge and capacity to learn.
 It affects the number of skills you can have.

 <ins>Wisdom</ins> represents your instinct and willpower.
-It is used to resist many spells and affects your combat order.
+It is used to resist many spells and affects the number of spells you can know.

 <ins>Charisma</ins> represents your personality.
-It is used to for social intereactions and affects the number of followers you can hav.
+It is used to for social intereactions and affects the number of followers you can have.

-<ins>HP</ins> (or Hit Points) is the amount of hits you can take before getting [Wounded](#dying--healing).
+<ins>HP</ins> (or Hit Points) is the amount of damage you can take before getting [Wounded](#dying--healing).

-<ins>Movement</ins> might be for climbing, jumping, or rolled against a monster’s movement when trying to escape it.
+<ins>Movement</ins> might be for climbing, jumping, or to escape a monster.
 When trying to escape, failure means the battle has simply moved to another location.

 <details markdown="1">
 <summary>Example</summary>
 *Beau is running away from a troll.
 He rolls his movement and gets 17, this is higher than 15 and means that beau is out of reach in another location of his choice.
 However, Gretchen, Beau's ally, rolled 12.
 That means she hasn't escaped the troll, and both of them will have to keep fighting in the next room the dungeon.*
 </details>

-<ins>Armor</ins> is the amount of damage you ignore on each attack, to a minimum of 1.
+<ins>Armor</ins> is the amount of damage you ignore on each attack.

 A <ins>Skill</ins> can be anything (flower arrangement, rolling dices, etc).
 When asked to roll for an action, you can use one of your skills instead of the stat the referee tells you use if it would thematically make sense.
 You can have as many Skills as your Intelligence.